miklast/HeatStripe/README.md

 ![](https://i.imgur.com/vCC05gy.png)

 ## Install
 1. Download the latest versions of Python and pip.
-This program only works on Python 3.10 and above.

 2. Download and extract HeatStripe.